siriusbeans/nocturnal/README.md

 - NOCT is minted in only 2 possible ways
   1) when trade is performed (NOCT rewarded to limit order creator and limit order caller)
   2) when oracle is updated (NOCT rewarded to oracle update caller)
-- can truebit protocol be used to compute pickWinner functions?